gwuhaolin/koa-chrome-render/README.md

 app.listen(3000);
 ```
-you can download and run this [complete demo](./demo/main.js)
+you can download and run this [complete demo](./demo/main.js) which will use chrome-render for mobile device else return html direct.

 ## Options

 ### `enable` options
-should enable this middleware ? it's type can be boolean or function.
+should enable this middleware for every single request ? it's type can be boolean or function.
 if type is function, result = enable(request);
+this can be used to control whether use chrome to render in some case, e.g [koa-seo](https://github.com/gwuhaolin/koa-seo).

 ### `render` options
 options come form [chrome-render](https://github.com/gwuhaolin/chrome-render#chromerendernew-method-support-options)